Metrics

 Metrics and tracing are provided in the io.pedestal/pedestal.telemetry library.

-The io.pedestal.http namespace contains the API that applications can use to emit metrics.
+The io.pedestal.metrics namespace contains the API that applications can use to emit metrics.

 Supported Metrics Types